press-record/finding-satan/README.md

 # finding-satan
-an open source project for conspiracy theorists.
+An open source project for conspiracy theorists.
+Who is behind these conspiracies?